neildaly-wpengine/onboarding-project/README.md

 ### Specs

-You can run specs locally by running `rspec`, otherwise run them using docker with `make spec`.
+You can run specs locally by running `rspec`, otherwise run them using docker with `make rspec`.